dhamidi/tmenu/README.md

 - `-l LINES`: Set the height of the completion list in lines to LINES.
 Defaults to 3.
 - `-p PROMPT`: Set the prompt shown to the user to PROMPT.
 Defaults to `>>`.
+- `-q`: Be quiet.
+When quiet, no status line is displayed.
+Defaults to showing the status line.

 # Key Bindings